cjtu/spirl/content/01_bash/2_basics/basics.md

 pwd
 ```

-This appears to have moved up one level to the `/home` directory.
-The `..` is shorthand for the parent directory of the diectory you are currently in.
+You should have moved up one level to the `/home` directory.
+The `..` is shorthand for the parent directory of the directory you are currently in.
 In our tree analogy `..` is a way to move up the branches towards root `/`.
 Now change directory to `..` once more.

 ```bash
 cd ..